gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ## ☁️ Workspaces

 With the introduction of Workspaces in GitLens 14, we're taking a giant leap forward in enhancing productivity and streamlining workflows.
 We're excited for you to experience the benefits of this game-changing feature, and we look forward to continuing to improve GitLens to better serve your needs.

 Workspaces in GitLens are a convenient way to group and manage multiple repositories, making them easily accessible from anywhere.
 Whether you're working individually or collaborating with a team, Workspaces provide a seamless way to manage your projects.
 A Workspace can be made up of local repositories, those you currently have open in your VS Code window, or GitKraken Workspaces, which are repositories stored on the cloud or on GitKraken services.

 Please note that while using cloud workspaces requires a free account, shared cloud workspaces require a trial or subscription.
 Shared Workspaces functionality is coming soon to GitLens.

 Whether you're working individually or collaborating with a team, these new features are designed to help you work more efficiently and effectively.

+To access Workspaces, simply open the GitLens Home menu and you will find them in the panel located at the bottom left.
+Alternatively, you can access them by performing a search in the command palette.

 ### Creating a Workspace